nginxinc/nginx-amplify-doc/content/faq/nginx-amplify-agent.md

 ### What Do I Need to Configure the NGINX Amplify Agent to Report Metrics Correctly?

-After you install and start the agent, it should start reporting right away, pushing aggregated data to the Amplify backend at regular 1-minute intervals.
-It'll take about a minute for the new system to appear in the Amplify web interface.
+Once you install NGINX Amplify Agent, it will automatically begin sending metrics.
+You can expect to see real-time metrics in the Amplify web interface within about a minute.

 If you don't see the new system or NGINX in the web interface, or (some) metrics aren't being collected, please check the following: